 The short answer is yes.
 You can work part time while on Social Security Disability.
 You just have to make sure your income doesn’t exceed the limitations for substantial gainful activity, or SGA.
 The SGA amount is a set maximum monthly wage that helps the Social Security Administration (SSA) determine whether or not your disability prevents you from earning a living.
 Essentially, if you exceed this limit, they may think you don’t need disability benefits anymore.

-While the SGA limit for 2020 is $1,260, SS disability beneficiaries who make a gross income of $910 a month will trigger what’s known as a “trial work month.”
+While the SGA limit for 2022 is $1,350, SS disability beneficiaries who make a gross income of $970 a month will trigger what’s known as a “trial work period.”
 It’s not impossible to work part-time while receiving Social Security disability benefits, but it’s important to keep in mind that the rules surrounding disability claims and work activity are extremely complicated.
 For this reason, the vast majority of people choose not to work while getting benefits, so they can avoid overpayments that can jeopardize their benefits.

 Exceptions to SGA

 Fortunately, there are exceptions to SGA that will allow you to earn more money while still receiving your disability benefits.
 This can be done by participating in work incentives.
 These are special programs that allow disability recipients to transition back into the workforce.
 The best time to attempt one of these programs will vary based on conditions unique to each case.

 These programs come in many forms.
 For example, you may be able to receive disability payments by participating in a vocational rehabilitation program.
 This is for recipients who medically recover and go back to work but still receive payments to help them become self-supporting.

 Additionally, you will be automatically placed into a trial work period, which allows you to attempt to go back to work for a nine-month period while still being considered disabled, if you earn more than $910 in a given month from work activity.
 The nine months don’t have to be consecutive as long as they’re completed within a 60-month period.